lau/calecto/README.md

     iex> example_loaded_from_db |> Calendar.Strftime.strftime!("The time is %T and it is %A.")
     "The time is 16:48:19 and it is Monday."
 ```

+The are many more possiblities with Calendar for formatting, parsing etc. Look
+at the [Calendar documentation](http://hexdocs.pm/calendar/) for a detailed description.

 ## DateTime with Postgres